ani03sha/Technical-Interview-Preparation/docs/AEM/Workflows/01_introduction.md

 This container can allow you to reuse workflow models to implement common sequences of steps.
 For example a translation workflow model could be used in multiple editing workflows.

--**GOTO Step:** The Goto Step allows us to specify the next step in the workflow model to execute, dependent on the result of an ECMAScript:
+- **GOTO Step:** The Goto Step allows us to specify the next step in the workflow model to execute, dependent on the result of an ECMAScript:
       - true: The Goto Step completes and the workflow engine executes the specified step.
       - false: The Goto Step completes and the normal routing logic determines the next step to execute.